RELEVANT CHAPTERS

 a) the person is authorised under the Mental Capacity Act 2005 to make decisions about the adult’s needs for care and support,

-b) where the person is not authorised as described in (a), a person who is so authorised agrees with the local authority that the person is a suitable person to whom to make direct payments; or,
+b) where the person is not authorised as mentioned in (a), a person who is so authorised agrees with the local authority that the person is a suitable person to whom to make direct payments; or,

-c) where the person is not authorised as described in (a), and there is no person who is so authorised, the local authority considers that the person is a suitable person to whom to make direct payments.
+c) where the person is not authorised as mentioned in (a), and there is no person who is so authorised, the local authority considers that the person is a suitable person to whom to make direct payments.

 7. Conditions for Receiving Direct Payments